Anmolkadam369/ipanagrambackend/README.md

 1 signUP and Login :

-post "/employeesignup"
+post "/employeesignup"             sign up for Employee

-post '/employeesignIn'
+post '/employeesignIn'              sign in for Employee

-post "/managersignup"
+post "/managersignup"               sign up for Managers

-post '/managersignIn'
+post '/managersignIn'              sign in for Employee